orbisgis/orbisparents/commons/README.md

  - Click on `Configure annotations...`
  - Add and select(annotation used for code generation) `org.orbisgis.commons.NotNull` in `NotNull annotations` box and `org.orbisgis.commons.Nullable` in `Nullable annotations` box.

+ ### Utilities

+ The `utilities` package contains methods and classes to simplify the code writing.

+ ##### CheckUtils

+ This class is used to provides methods to check the validity of values.